 Sometimes candidates may be invited to a second interview, based on the interviewers’ comments from the first interview.
 This provides an additional opportunity to secure an offer.
 This second interview will be in a panel format.

-Leicester anticipates that the majority of offers will be made in late February or March 2024.
-However, some offers will continue to be given until May 2024.
+Leicester anticipates that the majority of offers will be made in late February or March 2026.
+However, some offers will continue to be given until mid-May 2026.

 Loading